Topics in Family Medicine

 - Describe the progression of RA and the various presentations which may first be seen by in primary care

 - Identifying and Managing Low Health Literacy

 - Understand which patient groups are at greatest risk for low health literacy

 - Appreciate the role that low health literacy plays on health outcomes

 - Physician Wellness and Resilience: Old Problem, New Urgency

-- To define physician wellness and the impact of physician stress on physicians and their patients
+- Describe the impact of physician burnout and stress on physicians and their patients

-- To describe new interventions to help physicians cope with wellness issues.
+- Discuss the causes of burnout and stress and interventions to help physicians cope with wellness issues

 - Healthy Lifestyles and the Obesity Epidemic

 - Discuss the role of lifestyle in prevention and management of obesity.